cohesity/cohesity-powershell-module/CONTRIBUTING.md

 As contributors and maintainers of the Cohesity PowerShell Module project, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.

-Communication through any of Cohesity PowerShell Modules's channels (GitHub, [mailing list](mailto:cohesity-api-sdks@cohesity.com) , Twitter, etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.
+Communication through any of Cohesity PowerShell Modules's channels (GitHub, [mailing-list](mailto:cohesity-api-sdks@cohesity.com), Twitter, etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

 We promise to extend courtesy and respect to everyone involved in this project regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religion, or level of experience.
 We expect anyone contributing to the Cohesity PowerShell Modules project to do the same.